alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 end
 ```

 Here, arguments `a` and `b` can have any type and `+` is a method that is invoked on object `a`. `a` and `b` could be integers or strings or both, and because of dynamic nature of Ruby all checks: what method with which arguments should be called; are made during runtime.
-Thus JRuby, that is a Ruby implementation on JVM, has to generate bytecode methods from Ruby code and manage its own methods tables with references to method bodies.
+Thus JRuby, that is a Ruby implementation on JVM,  generates bytecode methods from Ruby code and manage its own methods tables with references to method bodies.
 One of the ways to get a reference to a method is JVM reflection API.

 #### Reflection